-Phil Sanchez reflects on throwing out the first pitch at an Indianapolis Indians game
+Phil Sanchez reflects on throwing out first pitch at Indians game

 News 8’s Phil Sanchez throws out first pitch at Indianapolis Indians game at Victory Field